xen-project/xen/docs/misc/xen-command-line.markdown

 > `= unstable | skewed`

 ### ucode
-> `= <integer>`
+> `= [<integer> | scan]`

+Specify how and where to find CPU microcode update blob.

-Specify the CPU microcode update blob module index.
+'integer' specifies the CPU microcode update blob module index.
 When positive, this specifies the n-th module (in the GrUB entry, zero based) to be used for updating CPU micrcode.
 When negative, counting starts at the end of the modules in the GrUB entry (so with the blob commonly being last, one could specify `ucode=-1`).
 Note that the value of zero is not valid